Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 Any person following the steps above will most likely not know where to start writing tests.
 Which is why the following omitted step(s) should be included.

-> Design and define interface(s) to solve a single/well-defined responsibility.
+> Design and define interface(s) to solve a single/well-defined responsibility to satisfy a requirement.

 This way any developer should have a great place or any place really to start.
 Starting is the difficult part.
 Once the vision is in place, a lot the other APIs start to become more clear.